|

 - If an editor receives two reviews which recommend rejection for sound reasons, then there is no need to wait for the other reviews to come in.

-- The editor can check the manuscript on its own without seeking any additional reviews.
+- The editor can check the paper on its own without seeking any additional reviews.
 This should be the option that is first considered.
 If the editor cannot make a recommendation based on a self-check then options 2) and 3) should be considered.

 - The editor invites only a selection of the previous reviewers (usually the reviewers that suggested the most critical changes).